Active Schools

 Dance:

 We learned traditional Irish Dancing during the month of March.
 Each class performed their dance in front of the school during our Saint Patrick’s Day concert.
-We are also looking forward to Zumba classes during the last term!
+We enjoy our dance movement breaks throughout the year and the dance station during Sports Day.

 Outdoor & Adventure: